How to implement equals and hashCode using the JPA entity identifier (Primary Key)

 java.lang.AssertionError: The entity is not found after it's merged

-The original entity is not equal with the one returned by the merge method because two distinct Object(s) do not share the same reference.
+The original entity is not equal to the one returned by the merge method because two distinct Object(s) do not share the same reference.

 Using the entity identifier for equals and hashCode